Dodge Grand Caravan Insurance Rates

 Rates are averaged for all Dodge Grand Caravan models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Dodge Grand Caravan Insurance
+How to Find the Cheapest Dodge Grand Caravan Insurance

-- High-risk drivers with DUI or reckless driving convictions pay on average $1,380 more per year for Grand Caravan insurance
+- Higher risk drivers that have major violations or accidents will pay on average $1,380 more each year to insure their Grand Caravan

 Rate Tables and Charts